Welcome to the Wonders of Year 3!

 Children should be practising their times tables every day and know what numbers they need to be working on.
 This will support them greatly in their Maths lessons.
 Times Table Rockstars is great for this - so please get rocking!

 If you have any queries please don't hesitate to ask.

-I would like to remind parents that if they would like to volunteer to help in anyway, extra help is always very gratefully received.
+I would like to remind parents that if they would like to volunteer to help in anyway please feel free to get in touch, an extra pair of hands is always gratefully received.